jonathanballs/logmaster/Readme.md

 You will need the D build tools to compile logmaster.
 Navigate to the root directory and run `dub build`.

 ## Installing
-Packages for Arch and Ubuntu coming soon...
+Arch Linux: Install [`logmaster-git`](https://aur.archlinux.org/packages/logmaster-git/) from the AUR.

+Ubuntu: Coming soon...

 ## Command line usage
 Open a file: `logmaster file.log`